uttgeorge/Database-Assignment-1/README.md

 # Introduction
 Data are from three different sources:\
 **1.Data Downloaded**\
 The raw data is [NBA Players' Salary of Season17-18](https://www.kaggle.com/koki25ando/nba-season1718-salary).
 It is downloaded directly from Kaggle.com published by [Koki Ando](https://www.kaggle.com/koki25ando).
-This dataset include players' names, team abbreviation and salaries.\
+This dataset include players' names, team abbreviations and salaries.\
 It is stored in **Data Downloaded/NBA_season1718_salary.csv**

 **2.Web Scraper**\
 The raw data is [2017-2018 NBA Regular Season Stats](https://basketball.realgm.com/nba/stats/2018/Averages/All/points/All/desc/1/Regular_Season).
 It is scraped from RealGM.com.
-This dataset include
+The code is in **[NBA2017-2018scraper.ipynb](https://github.com/INFO6210-Spring19-02/assignment-1-group-qi-jin-dongyu-zhang/blob/master/Web%20Scraper/NBA2017-2018scraper.ipynb)** file.
+There are explicit explanations in this file.
+This dataset include players' names, Teams Abbreviations and 19 attributions of players.

-It is stored in **Web Scraper/2017-2018 NBA Stats.csv**
+Both code and csv file are stored in **Web Scraper/2017-2018 NBA Stats.csv**

 3.Api